petetaxi-test/AwsBatchBlender/README.md

 ## The Job file

-By default, the render cli stores jobs in `./joblist.csv` though you can override this (for all comamnds) by specifying `--jobfile <FILE>`.
+By default, the render cli stores jobs in `./joblist.csv` though you can override this (for all comamnds) by specifying `--jobfile <FILE>` or `-j <FILE>`.

 As the file is a CSV, you can manage your jobs in a spreadsheet e.g. Excel if you need to make changes to jobs.
 E.g. to re-run with a different sample count or percentage, you can change the states back to 'Pending' and update the job properties.
 This allows you to operate on multiple jobs at once.
+Make sure Excel doesn't have the file locked though when you have stuff to write to it.

 ## Watching your job as it is processed